 Broncos' Emmanuel Sanders: Listed as limited Wednesday

-Sanders (quad) was limited at practice Wednesday, Ryan O'Halloran of The Denver Post reports.
+Sanders (knee) was one of nine players the Broncos listed as limited at Wednesday's practice, Nicki Jhabvala of The Athletic reports.

-Per Zac Stevens of BSNDenver.com, Sanders dealt with a quadriceps contusion in Sunday's loss to the Jaguars, but the wideout suggested Tuesday that he's "good" now.
-His limited participation Wednesday suggests that the issue still requires some maintenance, but we'd be surprised if Sanders wasn't available Sunday against the Chargers.
+The same applies to fellow wideout Courtland Sutton (lower leg), though at this stage there's nothing to suggest that either player is in danger of missing Sunday's game against the Titans.
+More of a concern for those who roster Sanders is that his production has been up and down over his last four outings.
+In Week five the 32-year-old hauled in his only target for nine yards.

 More News